 Did you know that if you invest in certain companies, those companies will pay you simply for being a shareholder of their company?

-This article covers the basics of dividends, what dividends are, how dividends works and your other questions about these income paying investments.
+This article covers the basics of dividends, what dividends are, how dividends work and your other questions about these income-paying investments.

 What are dividends?